 Requirements after a consent has been granted

-Once a consent has been granted, work must begin within 12 months and adhere to the approved building plans.
+A building consent is granted when we are satisfied that the project will meet building code requirements.
+Building work must begin within 12 months and adhere to the approved building plans.
 A building consent lapses if not given effect to within 12 months.
 Inspections are required throughout the construction process in order to secure the final Code Compliance Certificate.

 You should plan to complete your project within 24 months.